rtlayzell/libimg/README.md

 A simple modern C++ raster image library.

-The library is designed to make it easy to read/write raster images of varying formats, and manipulate their contents through a consistent interface.
+The library is designed to make it easy to read/write raster images of varying formats, and manipulate their contents through a consistent singular interface.

-The library once built, consists of a single header file ```bitmap.hpp``` and a static library ```libimg.lib```

 ## Supported Formats
 * BMP - *(planned : [libbmp](http://code.google.com/p/libbmp/))*